Contour Hybrid Mix Review

 Our Analysis and Test Results

 Glide is the most important, and therefore most highly weighted, performance attribute for your climbing skins.
 For efficiency, skins need to glide forward.
 However, maximize glide, and you entirely lose grip.
-There will always be a sweet spot, and for different users, that sweet spot may move around.
-Beginning backcountry skiers want more grip and less glide.
-Improve your skinning technique, and you need less grip and want more glide.
+There will always be a sweet spot, and for different users and in different circumstances, that sweet spot may move around.
+Beginning backcountry skiers want more grip and are ok with less glide.
+Improve your skinning technique, and you need less grip and can realize the benefits of more glide.
 A small number of folks will want more glide and less grip, and a similarly small number of people will want more grip and less glide.
 However, the big, center of the bell curve of users will dig the exact balance that the Hybrid Mix skins strike.
-On the Contour skins you can slide down gentle hills and swinging your foot forward is largely unencumbered.
+On the Contour skins, you can slide down gentle hills and swinging your foot forward is largely unencumbered.

 Grip is the antithesis of glide.
 Similarly, it needs to be balanced.
 Of course, maximum grip would be great, but we have to acknowledge that maximum grip has minimum glide.
 There is always a give and take.
 In short, the Hybrid Mix skins have enough grip for all but the clumsiest skinners in the gnarliest of conditions.

-The primary variable influencing fabric side icing is skin wax.
+The primary variable influencing fabric side icing is conditions and stride.
+Keep to just cold (<0c) or just warm (at 0c) snow and you'll have few to no problems.
+If you have to alternate between warm and cold snow, slide your skis ahead with each stride and you get a long way.
+Next, skin fabric treatment matters.
 A waxed skin will always glop less than an unwaxed one.
-Nonetheless, normalizing for waxing, we still see some differences.
+Nonetheless, normalizing for waxing, conditions, and stride, we still see some differences.
 The propensity for icing is a function, after wax, of manufacturer pretreatment and percentage of nylon in the fabric.
 Good pretreatments help, and more nylon helps.
 It isn't real clear what Contour does to their skins, but our anecdotal experience seems to suggest that icing is reasonable.

 Compatibility is easy to assess.
 Either the skins can be cut to fit a variety of skis, or they are built for one particular make and model.
 The Hybrid Mix skins are compatible with all skis.